 To move a limb, muscles on one side must be extended, while on the other side they are shortened.
 Working together, the muscles and skeleton permit movement of an animal.
 Besides support and attachment for the muscles, the skeletal system is also a very important protective measure.
 For example, our cranium is a series of interconnected bones that serve to encase and protect our brain from damage.
 The rib cage is a series of bones that extends around the thoracic cavity to protect the heart and lungs.
 Therefore, our skeleton also protects our most vital organs.

 Integumentary System/Exocrine System

-Skin is our body’s first line of defense against bacteria, viruses, injuries, and more.
+Like the famous saying, skin keeps our insides in!
+It also keeps everything else out.
+Skin is our body’s first line of defense against pathogens, harmful substances, injuries, and more.
 It also controls how much heat and water our body loses to the environment, allowing us to sweat.
 Even goosebumps are part of our skin’s regulation system; the tightening of the skin raises our fine hairs upright, trapping warm air close to our skin.

 Fun fact: skin is also the largest organ in the body.
 Or perhaps we should say, the largest organ on the body.